18paulb/SalvusServer/README.md

     labels = [0, 1, ...]

-Cleaning Data
-* Remove any wordmarks with exact texts?
-Not sure if that would be good but if owned by the same company it should be fine

 How To Make Word Mark Searches Efficient

 * Obviously we will have a LOT of data and it isn't efficient to compare text against every possible word mark